therealcmj/certbot-dns-oci/README.rst

 * a registered domain name, configured with the OCI DNS servers
 * that domain name created in OCI (via the console, the CLI, or the API)
 * an OCI account with adequate permission to Create / Update / Delete DNS entries in that domain
+* or instance principal setup on the target instance with the same permissions

 Installation
 ------------